 - 5.2 The student may register an objection to the appointment of the investigating officer on the basis of the lack of impartiality.
 Such an objection needs to be made to the convener of the School Fitness to Practise Panel within five working days of receipt of the letter and email from the Head of School.
-If the objection is upheld a new investigating officer will be appointed. - 5.3 The investigating officer may request the Head of School and/or others connected with the case to provide comments about the allegation of impairment of fitness to practise, explaining why impairment is alleged.
+If the objection is upheld a new investigating officer will be appointed. - 5.3 The investigating officer may request information from the Head of School and/or others connected with the case as appropriate.
 Factual information about the student's professional progress and any other relevant information should also be provided. - 5.4 The investigating officer will interview relevant individuals including the student.
-At such interviews the investigating officer will be accompanied by an assistant who will prepare a written record of the meeting. - 5.5 The investigating officer will ensure that the student is advised of appropriate support mechanisms. - 5.6 The student may be required to attend the University Occupational Health Service in order to obtain a medical opinion about an allegation of impairment of fitness to practice due to ill-health or a health-related condition.
+At such interviews the investigating officer will be accompanied by an assistant whose sole role will be to prepare a written record of the meeting. - 5.5 The investigating officer will ensure that the student is advised of appropriate support mechanisms. - 5.6 The student may be required to attend the University Occupational Health Service in order to obtain a medical opinion about an allegation of impairment of fitness to practice due to ill-health or a health-related condition.
 In these circumstances the student will be required to provide consent for the disclosure of the medical report.